 Rob Cardwell - Board Chair

-If he’s not working you are likely to find Rob reading, playing guitar, at CrossFit, playing basketball, or hiking
+And if he’s not working you are likely to find Rob reading, playing guitar, at CrossFit, playing basketball, or hiking.

 Deb Godinet - Board Member

-Deb Godinet joined the Board of EWB in 2015.
+Deb Godinet joined the EWB board two years ago and has enjoyed the opportunity to contribute to this fantastic organisation.
+The breadth of the projects delivered from an entirely volunteer base and the real difference that is making is truly amazing.
 Deb has recently been appointed the role of Head of Real Estate and Infrastructure for the New Zealand Defence Force following her role as the Group Manager of Property and Planning at Auckland Transport.
-Deb's professional background is in law and planning.
+Her professional background is in law and she holds a masters in planning practice.
 Deb's career to date has spanned private legal practice, and local government including transport infrastructure projects.
-Deb is also an alumni of Leadership New Zealand - a programme which focuses on growing New Zealand leaders to address the very complex economic, environmental, social and cultural issues facing New Zealand.
-This programme enabled Deb to build on the work she had done at the Darden Leadership course, run by Darden University through Ernst and Young.
+Deb is also an alumni of Leadership New Zealand - a programme which focuses on growing New Zealand leaders to address the very complex economic, environmental and social and cultural issues we're facing in New Zealand.
+This programme enabled Deb to build on the work she'd done at the Darden Leadership course, run by Darden University through Ernst and Young.
 Deb is committed to serving her community through volunteering with EWB, the St John Northern Region Trust Board and Rising Voices Youth Poetry Trust as a board member.
 Deb previously contributed to the West Auckland Women's Centre as a board member and chair.
 Deb is proud to be a member of EWB and enjoys the opportunity to contribute her skills.
 As a New Zealander of Samoan descent, Deb feels a very personal satisfaction in being involved in an organisation making a difference in the Pacific.

 Jenny Chu - Board Member